Teacher Education Special Education (TESE)

 This course is designed to provide practical application of the assessment process for screening, identification, planning for intervention and progress monitoring.
 Students will work in early childhood settings with assigned children who have disabilities to administer appropriate assessments and use assessment data to make meaningful decisions for intervention.
 Students will monitor child progress and adjust interventions as needed to maximize development and learning.
 The experiences shall consist of 30 clock hours.Corequisite: TESE 334.

-TESE 371 – Field Experience with Students with Multiple Disabilities 0.5 credit hours
+TESE 371 – Practicum with Students with Intellectual/Multiple Disabilities 0.5 credit hours

 Corequisite: TESE 372.